stanford-policylab/opp/py/data_readme_template.md

 **Data notes**:
-- Data is deduplicated on raw columns Ticket Date, Ticket Time, Ticket Location, First Name, Last Name, sex, and Date of Birth, reducing the number of rows by ~1.0%
+- Data is deduplicated on raw columns Ticket Date, Ticket Time, Ticket Location, First Name, Last Name, sex, and Date of Birth, reducing the number of records by ~1.0%

 ## Denver, CO
 **Data notes**:
-- Data is deduplicated on MASTER_INCIDENT_NUMBER, which decreases the number of rows by 62.6%
+- MASTER_INCIDENT_NUMBER has many duplicates, but it's unclear what it corresponds to or how to deduplicate it if that is the correct thing to do, since the records are nearly identical except for the NEIGHBORHOOD_NAME
 - Data does not contain subject demographic or search/contraband information

 ## Statewide, CO